 Since the surveillance video was released and settlement agreement was made, Metra Officer David Robertson has been arrested and charged with aggravated battery, perjury and official misconduct.
 Metra claims it has already changed its policies and procedures to prioritize court orders for items like handing over surveillance videos, but it is apparent that they have a long way to go.

-“We applaud the CCSAO for their decision to prosecute former Metra Officer David Robertson, and affirm that no one is above the law,” added Antonio M. Romanucci, Principal and Partner from Romanucci & Blandin.
-“This incident highlights that Metra has made minimal progress since the 2012 Hillard Heinz inquiry, and we hope that Metra will follow through with recent promises to continue to reform its department to ensure the constitutional rights of citizens are protected.”
+“We applaud the CCSAO for their decision to prosecute former Metra Officer David Robertson, and affirm that no one is above the law,” added Antonio M. Romanucci, Principal and Partner from Romanucci & Blandin, who led the case with other attorneys at R&B. “This incident highlights that Metra has made minimal progress since the 2012 Hillard Heinz inquiry, and we hope that Metra will follow through with recent promises to continue to reform its department to ensure the constitutional rights of citizens are protected.”